iFixit/itbrokeand.ifixit.com/_posts/2015-08-04-renaming-tables-with-zero-downtime.md

 ## Broken Views

 While foreign keys _are_ updated when renaming the table, queries in views are _not_.
-In fact, immediately after the `RENAME TABLE` command in this example, the query backing `bob_old_view` is left untouched so it is still referencing `alice` which doesn't exist anymore.
+In fact, immediately after the `RENAME TABLE` command in this example, the query backing `users_old_view` is left untouched so it is still referencing `people` which doesn't exist anymore.
 This doesn't matter in particular because we end up dropping the view in the next statement, but leaving a bad view does cause `mysqldump` to fail.

 ## Missing Data in the Information Schema